 Balance Billing: When providers bill you for the difference between their charge and the allowed amount.
-This occurs when a provider is not in the insurance company network.
+This occurs when a provider is not in-network.

 Basic Services: A category of dental services.
 Usually includes fillings, extractions, root canals, and root planning.
-Also called Class II, Group II or Type B services.
+Also called Class II, Group II, Type B or Type II services.

 Beneficiary: A person covered on your dental benefits contract.
-Beneficiaries are eligible for benefits.
+They are eligible for benefits.
+See enrollee.